 Although the use of a perpetual system has many advantages it can be expensive to operate.
 However, where stock records are computerised it is both cheaper and more convenient to operate such a system.
 It is therefore being used by an increasing number of firms.

 Nevertheless, it remains the case that some businesses, especially small firms, still use a periodic system.
 Here, no attempt is made to determine the cost of goods sold each time a sale is made.
-Instead, at intervals when the management wants or need to produce financial statements, the stock is physically counted, cost prices are applied and a total stock value calculated.
+Instead, at intervals when the management wants or need to produce financial statements, the stock is physically counted, cost prices are applied and a total stock value is calculated.
 An entry is then made in the books of account debiting the cost of goods sold and crediting stock with the cost of goods sold for the whole period.